figueroaignacio/websociety/README.md

-# Web Society (Project in Development)
+# Web society (Project in Development)

-Welcome to **Web Society**, your go-to platform for discovering the latest trends, techniques, and tools in the realm of frontend development.
+Welcome to **Web society**, your go-to platform for discovering the latest trends, techniques, and tools in the realm of frontend development.

 ## Technologies Used in this Project